What is a Headless CMS?

 Headless WordPress Benefits

 The biggest benefit of using WordPress as a Headless CMS is that it’s familiar and comfortable.
-WordPress has been around for so long and is really great for publishing content—fast!
+WordPress has been around for so long and is really great for publishing content quickly and easily.
 It’s hard to find content editors who aren’t familiar with WordPress’ interface.

 Making the decision to move to a new CMS should not be taken lightly, since your content editors will need to learn a new system.
 This transition could cost you more than you think, and worse, might even stunt their creativity which would discourage them from writing at all.